 I am a contract software developer with special focus the Microsoft .NET Core/Azure – think of me as a cross between a CTO and a senior programmer.
 I’m a good choice if you have a project that is not performing well, or want to get a good design for your next project.
 In the Microsoft area I know my stuff – I was picked to write a book called Entity Framework Core in Action by Manning Publications.

 I have designed and build many web applications, all with me as the lead developer, and I have performance tuned other applications.
-A lot of my time is spent programming, but because of my background in senior management I combine a business-focused approach with excellent technical skills.
-So, if you want someone who will focus on the business needs first and then translate those into sensible, deliverable software systems then we should talk.
+A lot of my time is spent programming because I believe a design/architecture is only proved to be good when its been implemented.

 I am based in the UK and I am available for contracts in the UK and/or working remotely.